-- 1 What is optimism exactly?
+- What is optimism exactly?

-- 2 What are some examples of optimism?
+- What are some examples of optimism?

 What is optimism exactly?

-The few people that do have the trait of optimism are able to achieve things against odds, things that could easily be considered impossible in the eyes of others.
+The few people that do know how to be an optimist are able to achieve things that could be considered impossible in the eyes of others.